-Figure 2 - Setting User preferences
+Figure 1 : Setting User preferences

-4. By clicking on each POI in the map, as well as in the list of POIs, students access a specific page related to the POI to get further information retrieved from DBpedia and/or MLOD.
+4. By clicking on each POI in the map students access a specific page related to the POI to get further information retrieved from DBpedia.
 The layout of the page is chosen accordingly with the students' preferred media format and the type of information available for the selected POI (photo, video, text).
-Then, students can update textual information or add new photos to the POI they are visiting.
-Finally, by clicking on the Vote button, the user can vote and provide personal comments the POI (see Figure 3).
+Finally, by clicking on the Vote button, the user can vote and comment the POI (see Figure 2).